FREQUENTLY ASKED QUESTIONS ABOUT THE UMBC DEPARTMENT OF THEATRE

-Any UMBC student may declare the Theatre Studies BA major and begin the track for design/production emphasis.
-We recommend that any student interested in design/production contact our Production Manager Gregg Schraven email@example.com and set up a meeting.
+Any UMBC student may declare the Theatre Studies BA major and begin the track for a concentration in design/production.
+We recommend that any student interested in design/production contact our offices and set up a meeting with a Design & Production Faculty advisor.
 Our production program includes scenic design, costume design, lighting design, sound design, stage management, and technical production.

 Certain arts scholarships do require a portfolio review click here for scholarship information.

 I AM A TRANSFER STUDENT.
 HOW DO I FIND OUT ABOUT ENTRANCE INTO THE PROGRAM AND WHAT CLASSES DO I NEED TO TAKE?

 Transfer students gain entrance into our theatre program by the same process as freshmen.
 However, as a transfer student you need to make an appointment with a theatre faculty advisor who will discuss your previous theatre courses and determine the best pursuit of coursework to finish your theatre degree in a timely manner.
 It is critical that you do not register for classes before speaking with a theatre advisor.
 Please contact Laurie Newton-King at firstname.lastname@example.org to make an appointment as soon as possible.

 I CHANGED MAJORS.
 HOW DO I FIND OUT WHAT CLASSES DO I NEED TO TAKE?